DRIVEWISE/VehiCool/README.md

 `VehiCool` is a MATLAB library to animate vehicles in 3D.

+It is currently under development.
+The current version is `0.1.0`, which is still in alpha stage.

+**Beware that the API may change in the future.**

 ## Features

 Hereafter a list of the implemented and upcoming features.